Git Submodule Won't Update to the Latest Commit

 git submodule update --init --recursive

-If a submodule SHA is missing from the remote, you will see fatal: reference is not a tree.
-In that case, ask the teammate who bumped it to push the submodule commits first, then retry.
+If a submodule SHA is missing from its remote you will see fatal: reference is not a tree: <SHA>.
+That is a missing-push problem, not a local one — ask whoever bumped the pointer to push the submodule’s commits first, then retry.
+(Confirm with git -C vendor/ui-kit fetch && git cat-file -t <SHA>.)

-If you want the submodule to track a branch instead of a pinned SHA:
+If you want the submodule to follow a branch instead of staying on the pinned SHA:

 git submodule update --remote --merge vendor/ui-kit

-This fetches the latest commit from the submodule’s default branch and merges it.
-Commit the new gitlink pointer in the parent:
+--remote fetches the latest commit from the submodule’s configured branch (branch = in .gitmodules, defaulting to its remote HEAD), and --merge keeps the submodule off a detached HEAD.
+Then record the new pointer in the parent:

 git add vendor/ui-kit